 Finally, an excavation is required to place the shear key that is necessary to complete the improvements on the Coast Casey Forebay levee.
-A shear key is a volume of strengthened material that extends into the existing material and helps stabilize the improved levee from sliding to increase the stability and resistance to sliding for the improved levee.
+A shear key is a volume of strengthened material that extends into the existing material to increase the stability and resistance to sliding for the improved levee.
 The volume and area for this ground excavation-and-replacement activity are included as part of the Coast Casey Forebay improvement estimates in Table 5.
 The cut volume and area for this portion of work are shown in Table 6.
 All cut and fill work for the shear key excavation would occur below MHHW, though the forebay itself is not tidally connected.
 The shear key excavation would remove and replace an equal volume of fill over the same area and would improve material and stability to existing conditions.

-2.3.3.3 Add Recreation and Public Access
+2.6.3 Add Recreation and Public Access

 Three recreation and public access features would be added.
-Estimated dimensions for these features are provided in Table 7 and Table 8.
+All of these features would be placed above MHHW.

 - In the first, a viewing area including a platform, informational signage, and benches would be constructed within the City of Mountain View's Shoreline Park or near the existing trail on the southern border of Pond A1 near the eastern end of the pond.
 The viewing platform area would be graded and its surface would be improved, but no elevated structures would be built. - In the second, a spur trail would be constructed along the improved western levee of Pond A1 to a viewing platform similar to the one described above.
 It would be placed near the point where the habitat transition zone meets the Pond A1 west levee.
 The viewing platform would be established on a somewhat widened section of the existing levee where the benches and interpretive panels can be placed.
 The height of the levee-top trail from its split with the Bay Trail atop the Coast Casey Forebay levee would be at 14.7 feet elevation NAVD88 to match the elevation of the Bay Trail spine.
 (Beyond the viewing platform area, the levee top elevation would be at approximately 11 feet NAVD88, as discussed above.)
 This would provide viewing access to Charleston Slough and Pond A1.
-Benches and interpretive signage are proposed on both sides of the trail at the A1 western levee viewing platform. - In the third, a trail along the levee on the eastern and northeastern side of Pond A2W.
+Benches and interpretive signage are proposed on both sides of the trail at the A1 western levee viewing platform.

+In the third, a trail along the levee on the eastern and northeastern side of Pond A2W.
 The trail on the eastern and north-eastern levees of Pond A2W would be approximately 6,440 feet (1.2 miles) long.
 The surfaces and side slopes of those levees would be maintained for PG&E access and would also open that route for public recreational access, add signage, and include more-frequent maintenance for safety.
 A viewing platform, similar to the ones described above, would be added at the end of the trail.
 This area would provide access to views of Pond A2W and the Bay.

-2.3.3.4 Construct and Vegetate Habitat Transition Zones in Ponds A1 and A2W
+2.6.4 Construct Habitat Transition Zones in Ponds A1 and A2W